 Each module will be assessed by class attendance, participation, presentations, and written assignments, or as outlined within the module descriptors.
-The two primary processes of assessment for the Pastoral Practice module will be as follows: placement supervised visits (two in total) and a pastoral practice portfolio.
+The two primary processes of assessment for the pastoral practice module will be as follows: placement supervised visits (two in total) and a pastoral practice portfolio.
 Candidates need to pass all components of assessments in order to pass the respective module.

-Note: progression to a doctoral programme within St Patrick's Pontifical University from this programme requires the successful completion of the Doctoral Qualifying Year, the parameters of which are established by the Faculty of Theology.
+Note: progression to a doctoral programme within the Pontifical University from this programme requires the successful completion of the Doctoral Qualifying Year, the parameters of which are established by the Faculty of Theology.